 Coosawhatchie is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of South Carolina.
 With a population of 57 people and just one neighborhood, Coosawhatchie is the 294th largest community in South Carolina.

-Coosawhatchie is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Coosawhatchie is generally considered to be a blue-collar town.
+0.00% of the Coosawhatchie workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Coosawhatchie is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Coosawhatchie who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Overall, Coosawhatchie’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.